Kyurjm/Minimal-Arch-Hyprland-Nvidia-Gamedev/README.md

 # Minimal-Arch-Hyprland-Nvidia-Gamedev
 I highly recommend following the steps one by one.
 You can start by copying my minimal config, then tweak it however you like.

+Note:
+- assets folder put under Pictures folder in your system
+- bash & bash profile put under user folder in your system

 ## Install Arch Linux
 Download Arch Linux https://archlinux.org/download/ Install Arch Linux